How to Change Copy-Paste Settings in Microsoft Edge

 Can I change copy-paste settings for specific websites only?

-Currently, Microsoft Edge does not offer a way to set different copy-paste behaviors for individual websites.
-The setting is global, meaning it applies to every site you visit.
-You must manually toggle the setting in the browser configuration menu if you wish to switch between link and plain text formats.
+Right now, Microsoft Edge doesn’t let you set different copy-paste behaviors for individual websites.
+The setting applies everywhere.
+You’ll need to manually switch the setting in the browser’s configuration menu if you want to go between link and plain text formats.

 Was this guide helpful?